esotericpig/EkoScape/README.md

 ### Linux Notes ###

 A Desktop Entry file is provided if you wish to integrate it with your DE (Desktop Environment).
-Open the provided file, `com.github.esotericpig.EkoScape.desktop`, in a text editor to read more details or [read online here](https://github.com/esotericpig/EkoScape/blob/main/res/com.github.esotericpig.EkoScape.desktop).
+Open the provided file -- `com.github.esotericpig.EkoScape.desktop` -- in a text editor to read more details or [read online here](https://github.com/esotericpig/EkoScape/blob/main/res/com.github.esotericpig.EkoScape.desktop).

 ## Contents ##